Veek6x/Buycoin-clone/README.md

 ## Closing

 - Thank for taking your time to read.
 This is my twitter account [@VeekTheeGeek](https://twitter.com/VeekTheeGeek).
 I'm a Front-end web developer.
 Open to collaborations, Jobs, Gigs, Challenges anything at all🤲.
+Shout-out to my hero [@Ibimina](https://twitter.com/IbiminaaH?s=20&t=fxU9Xdm5C5J5tFqcFMvhgg)